10 Rhode Island Vineyards and Wineries to Sip Your Way Through this Summer

 Situated on more than 100 acres of historically preserved farmland.
 Offers estate-grown wines and locally sourced food (plus an on-site restaurant and brewery).

-TRY: the tropical Great White, the cherry and nutmeg Gemini Red or the wild grape Bellevue Blush.
+TRY: The tropical Great White, the cherry and nutmeg Gemini Red or the new fizzy Friz Sparkling Rosé.

 Greenvale Vineyards

 Greenvale is a sixth-generation family farm nestled along the Sakonnet River.
-Enjoy live jazz from the picnic area on Saturdays.
+The vineyard is known for producing small quantities of exceptional estate-grown wines.
+Enjoy live music and food trucks from the picnic area on weekends.

-TRY: the well-balanced, dry and bright Greenvale Chardonnay.
+TRY: The well-balanced, smooth and oaky Greenvale Select Chardonnay.

 Shepherd’s Run